monimoyd/EndGameAssignment/README.md

 v.
 Gaussian noise  with mean value of 0 and standard deviation (sigma) of 0.1 has been added to explore states.

 vi.
-Saving Models separately for each episode: After each episode the model that is used during the episode is saved separately for both actor and Critic.
+Saving Models separately after each episode tagged with episode number: After each episode the model that is used during the episode is saved separately for both actor and Critic.
 As I have run 200 episodes, so there are 200 instances of both Actor and Critic models are saved.
 Based on analytics results of metrics collected during the training episode and evaluations done after training 2 episodes, helps to decides which model is doing the best and that is used for deployment.

 v.
 Evaluation: